dochoa1/reverb/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.\
+To view on your mobile device first identify the IP address of your network and then navigate to `<ip_address>:3000`.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.

 ### `npm run build`